Joelisking/ecommerce/README.md

 # JAK Headphones

-Headphone Haven is an ecommerce website built using Next.js and Sanity CMS.
+This is an ecommerce website built using Next.js and Sanity CMS.
 It offers a wide range of headphones for sale, providing users with a seamless shopping experience.

 ## Live Website